Stevekeung/erb_demo/README.md

 ### readme.thx

+update some contents ,version2
-This is the fierst commit
+This is the first commit